glotzerlab/hoomd-blue/INSTALLING.rst

       1. Sporadic application hangs or intermittently slow performance have been observed.
          These are fixed by the the upstream AMDGPU driver in Linux kernel 5.3 (or later).

-      2. Certain HOOMD-blue kernels trigger a unknown HSA error.
+      2. Certain HOOMD-blue kernels trigger a `unknown HSA error <https://github.com/ROCm-Developer-Tools/HIP/issues/1662>`_.
          A temporary bugfix branch of HIP addresses these problems and can be found `here <https://github.com/glotzerlab/HIP/tree/hipfuncgetattributes_revertvectortypes>`_.
          When using a custom HIP version, other libraries used by HOOMD-blue (`rocfft`) need to be compiled against that same HIP version.